ROBLOX STUDIO @NIST

 NIST ROBLOX Studio accounts

-- Students with a ROBLOX account can log into Roblox Studio to create and save their projects to their own account.
+- Students with an <13 ROBLOX account can log into Roblox Studio to create and save their projects to their own account.

-- If they do not have a ROBLOX account a general MLC is used.
-Account password is known only to library staff.
+- If they do not have a ROBLOX account a shared MLC account is used.

 - Design: Students begin creating games.